 If you’re looking for a compact sub that delivers an outstanding performance, the ASW610 by the British Bowers & Wilkins is one of the finest subwoofers for all purposes.

-The ASW610 is also fully customizable and compatible with most audio gear.
-You can adjust the output through the volume, crossover frequency adjustment, and phase switch controls.
 Finally, you can easily connect it to your existing system through the line-level inputs and outputs, allowing you the flexibility necessary to craft the perfect soundscape.

 What I like